Politics

 Share

-The Lagos State Government has announced that the Adiyan II Treatment Plant, designed to produce 70 million gallons of water per day, is on track for by the last quarter of 2027.
-This significant infrastructural project, with an estimated of N5 billion, is poised to bolster the water supply for over 24 million residents in Lagos, complementing the existing Adiyan I plant’s capacity.
+The Lagos State Government has announced that the Adiyan II Water Treatment Plant, designed to produce 70 million gallons of water per day, is on track for completion by the last quarter of 2027.
+This significant infrastructural project, with an estimated cost of N5 billion, is poised to bolster the water supply for over 24 million residents in Lagos, complementing the existing Adiyan I plant’s capacity.

 Wahab outlined the comprehensive plan to enhance water availability across Lagos, stating, “With 70 million gallons from Adiyan II, combined with contributions from Adiyan I, Iju, and Ishasi, along with micro and mini water works, we are looking at a total capacity of 100 million gallons per day.”
-This expansion is part of a broader initiative under Governor Babajide Sanwo-Olu’s mandate to ensure all homes in Lagos have to pipe-borne water by 2027.
+This expansion is part of a broader initiative under Governor Babajide Sanwo-Olu’s mandate to ensure all homes in Lagos have access to pipe-borne water by 2027.

 The project manager, Daniele Cifola, provided an update on the construction status, emphasizing that timely funding would secure the project’s timely completion.
-He also highlighted the project’s impact, noting that over 110 local workers have been employed, with plans to hire more as construction advances.
+He also highlighted the project’s social impact, noting that over 110 local workers have been employed, with plans to hire more as construction advances.

 Share